intercreate/docs/Windows/README.md

 wsl --install -d Ubuntu-22.04
 ```

 > Note: Although the Microsoft documentation claims this is done automatically, you may have to manually enable the virtual machine optional component.
+In this case you may see the error message "WslRegisterDistribution failed with error: 0x80370114".
+It can be fixed by enabling the Virtual Machine Platform.
 >
 > Go to Control Panel &rarr; Programs &rarr; Programs and Features &rarr; Turn Windows Features On or Off.
 >